nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

 Please briefly describe how to get started with your artifact.

-1. Download the tarball and extract, or SSH into the server and extract the tarball in the home directory.
+1. Download the tarball and extract, or SSH into the VM and extract the tarball in the home directory.
 2. Run `make build` to build the containers.
-The containers on the server are pre-built, so it will take a few minutes.
+The containers on the VM are pre-built, so it will take a few minutes.
 Building from scratch may take up to an hour, and use up to 30 GB of space.
 3. Run `make micro` (or `make micro-cpu` if you do not have a GPU) to run the